ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance-manager-release-notes.md

 description: "Microsoft Compliance Manager is a free workflow-based risk assessment tool in the Microsoft Service Trust Portal.
 Compliance Manager enables you to track, assign, and verify regulatory compliance activities related to Microsoft cloud services."
 ---

-# Release Notes for Compliance Manager Version 3 (Preview)
+# Release Notes for Compliance Manager (Preview)

-The Public Preview of Compliance Manager provides you with early access to upcoming functionality and updates.
+The public preview of Compliance Manager provides you with early access to upcoming functionality and updates.

-You can use the updated [Compliance Manager Version 3 (Preview)](https://servicetrust.microsoft.com/ComplianceManager) tool on the [Service Trust Portal](https://servicetrust.microsoft.com) to track, assign, and verify regulatory compliance activities related to Microsoft cloud services.
+You can use the updated [Compliance Manager](https://servicetrust.microsoft.com/ComplianceManager) tool on the [Service Trust Portal](https://servicetrust.microsoft.com) to track, assign, and verify regulatory compliance activities related to Microsoft cloud services.

-## What’s new in Compliance Manager Version 3 (Preview)
+## What’s new in Compliance Manager (Preview)

 - **Integration with Microsoft Secure Score**: Compliance Manager supports integration with [Microsoft Secure Score](microsoft-secure-score.md) by mapping customer-managed Actions to almost 100 Secure Score actions.
 When you complete a mapped action in Secure Score, the corresponding Compliance Manager Action automatically completes.